 We recommend the Yeti Tundra 65 Cooler.
 You can choose the size and capacity to suit your needs or to make it more transportable, and it’ll keep its contents cool for as long as 5 days.

-Rather than taking up loads of space in your vehicle with bottles and bottles of water, a simple collapsible water carrier will do the job.
+Rather than taking up loads of space in your vehicle with bottles and bottles of water, a simple collapsible water carrier or Jerry Can will do the job.
 It should hold all of the water needed for a few days of overlanding and can be stored easily.

 Check out the Lifeunion 10-litre collapsible water carrier as a good option for beginners.